anurag1000101/ExTraCT/README.md

 ```bash
 python -m extract.extract --trajectory_path data/latte_0.json
 ```

+### Important: change r and w for a good combination of changes in the extract.
+If the oject is outside of deformation radius no change will occur.

 ### Run with a Custom Instruction
 ```bash
 python -m extract.extract --trajectory_path data/latte_0.json --instruction "<your instruction>"